06 Safeguarding children, young people and vulnerable adults policy

 Further guidance

-06.2 Low level concerns and allegations of serious harm or abuse
+06.2 Concerns and allegations of serious harm or

 What is a low-level concern?